 This may seem contrary to what was stated directly above, however, it really isn’t.
 Being vigilant is not the same as nervously waiting for something to occur and then having a knee-jerk reaction for resolution.
 This will absolutely make things worse.
 You are working in a post-recession landscape.
 So, you need to understand how to manage sudden developments and instability competently, calmly and decisively.
 Small mistakes can compound over time.

-Cultivate a Good Reputation
+Cultivate and Protect Your Good Reputation

 You aren’t simply preparing your business for the effects of uncertainty, you are also preparing for failure, success, and the entire space in between.
 How you prepare for economic risk isn’t just about credit lines and supply chains.
 Your standing in the community really does matter.
 When times are hard, if you have a reputation for being an upstanding and trustworthy community member, you will never be left to fend for yourself.
 By doing right by your customers, business partners, and employees, they will instinctively want your organization to thrive, and will do everything they can to help.